Ordine Nero

-The Ordine Nero (Black Order) was an Italian fascist organization founded in 1974 following the dissolution of the fascist terror group, Ordine Nuovo.
-Between 1974 and 1978, bombings by ON led to a number of woundings and deaths, having orchestrated several deadly bombings and murders such as the 1974 Italicus Express Bombing and the 1974 Brescia Bombing.
+The Ordine Nero (Black Order) was an Italian neo-fascist terrorist organization founded in 1974 following the dissolution of the terror group Ordine Nuovo.
+Between 1974 and 1978, bombings by ON led to a number of woundings and deaths, having orchestrated several deadly bombings and murders such as the 1974 Italicus Express Bombing and the in 1974 Brescia Bombing.

 History

 Ordine Nero simply adopted the ideologies of Ordine Nuovo.
 For the members of the neo-fascist Ordine Nero, the ultimate goal was to destroy the liberal-democratic state in order to clear the way for the fascist one.
 The Democratic state was assailed by the neo-fascists for its weakness, its alleged tolerance of Communists in parliament, dark-skinned immigrants in the labor force, and Jews in positions of power and influence.
 The neo-fascists belonging to Ordine Nero believed that the nation's survival was dependent upon the exorcism of these three elements; only by becoming politically, racially, and culturally homogeneous can the state recover its strength and again work for its natural citizens and not a variegated collection of interlopers.
 Regardless of their ultimate goal, they did not appear to have any specific program of reform.
 Instead, they actively espoused fascist slogans of nationalism, racial purity, and governmental strength.
 Ordine Nero operated alongside like-minded groups like "Movimento Armato Rivoluzionario", "Terza Posizione", and "Nuclei Armati Rivoluzionari".
 Many of these groups existed in name only.
 Like their counterparts on the left, right-wing terrorists staged different operations under different names in order to give the impression of size and strength.

 There is an ongoing controversy over whether the group had a role in any strategy of tension endorsed by elements of the Italian government or NATO.
 Bomber Vincenzo Vinciguerra alleged that the Italian security services and the "Atlantic Alliance", particularly the United States, had a role in the group's activities.